Traffic Policy Document Format

 - value

-To route traffic to a resource other than a CloudFront distribution, an ELB load balancer, or an Amazon S3 bucket that is configured as a website endpoint, specify the value that corresponds with the value that you specified for
+To route traffic to a resource other than the ones listed below, specify the value that corresponds with the value that you specified for

 RecordType